RescueSocial/Victims_Cases_Film-Music-Arts/Cases Documentation-Filings/README.md

 ## <i>Critical Thinking and Contemporary Rhetoric Comparisons</i>
 <i>Film Use Is Mentioned for Vantage Points, although "High Noon" from Golden Hollywood is not mentioned, for better Logic and Contemporary Rhetoric:
 - </b>Additional emphasis will be via the use of films that illustrate the material.
-Critical response based on case readings and films
+Critical response for improvements based on case readings and films
 <b>
 Compare seeing the Cases Components with Modern Re-Takes
 <br><a href="https://www.youtube.com/watch?v=DbFi2SnRPT4">Modern</a> Trailer of Rear Window (1954) - James Stewart, Grace Kelly<br>